wklken/fetch/README.md

 A command line http test tool.
 Maintain the cases via git and pure text

-After create the data in backend, we want to test the api via http request and assert the response, the postman & newman is easy for do this.
+After create the data in backend, we want to test the api via http request and assert the response, the postman & newman is easy for this.

-But when you get more than maybe 50+ cases, the exported json share in your teams, is huge, maybe more than 10000 lines, it's hard to maintain in the future.
+But when you get more than maybe 50+ cases, the exported json shared in your teams is huge, maybe more than 10000 lines, it's hard to maintain in the future.

 So, why not make this simpler?